 With the key elements of the Governance Plan already in place last year, our Board's stockholder engagement over the past year was focused on our stockholders' next greatest area of interest: compensation.
 Management and the Chair of the Compensation Committee had meaningful conversations with many of our longest tenured and most sophisticated stockholders about this topic - including the amount and types of executive compensation, goal setting, ESG goals as part of compensation, how we compensate our non-executive workforce, and the use of equity incentives.
 In total, we spoke to stockholders holding approximately 58% of our outstanding shares.
 Stockholders were particularly interested in our use of multi-year grants as a way of aligning management's interests and those of stockholders.
 Despite the potential distortion of the annual compensation metrics that this approach creates, stockholders broadly supported the plan - with over 76% of stockholders approving of the compensation of named executive officers.

 The other area of significant interest for our stockholders was how we connected executive compensation and our ESG plan.
 During those meetings, we solicited input on the ways in which we could accomplish that and outlined our initial thinking on the topic.
 Stockholders told us that they were very open to a wide range of potential goals if they were connected to the long-term sustainability of the company and consistent with the business's greatest opportunities.
 We shared the concept of "employee retention" as a possible "Social" goal during these discussions.
 The belief we shared was that - as a company that is growing quickly and will thus need to attract, train, and retain a large number of new employees - holding management accountable for employee satisfaction (increasing retention) would become critical.
 This is particularly important in the tight labor market we operate in today.
-Stockholders told us that it made sense - particularly if it was part of a multi-pronged effort to create sustainable value through meaningful enhancements in how we add value to the lives of our hourly workforce - and thus ensured a strong, stable workforce well into the future.
+While a bit unconventional as a sustainability goal, stockholders told us that it made sense - particularly if it led to meaningful enhancements in how we add value to the lives of our hourly workforce.
 As a result, our Compensation Committee has adopted a retention goal as part of our annual bonus calculation for the top executives and set specific metrics for the team to achieve.